mylo-james/Components/src/Components/Form/README.md

     ```

     - Each input will create...
+      - A key for the input
+      - A label for the input
       - A slice of state in the Form component, that will\
         be passed to the onSubmit as a stringified object.
       - placeholders matching the label